% cd ..

 Observation: Rankings Shift Depending on the Article

-The most interesting finding is that the model rankings change depending on the article.
+Interestingly, the model rankings shifted depending on the article.

 Hypothesis on Trends by Article Type

-With only three articles, this is still just a hypothesis, but as the number of articles increases, it might be possible to use specific models for specific purposes, such as "Model A for movie reviews, Model B for technical articles."
+With only three articles, this is still just a hypothesis, but as the number of articles increases, it might be possible to match models to content types — "Model A for movie reviews, Model B for technical articles."

 Score Differences Between Translate and Evaluate Modes